How To Shift Your Kids From Stressed To Strength (even if they resist your efforts!)

 1. Nutrient Imbalance

 Your child may be missing key nutrients due to poor intake, high demand, or poor absorption.
-Blood work or functional testing can reveal imbalances.
+Blood and urine tests can reveal imbalances.

 2. Food Reactions

 Sometimes food causes inflammation and disrupts nutrient availability.
 It’s often temporary.
-A food sensitivity test, Wheat Zoomer, or elimination diet can help clarify things.
+A food sensitivity test or elimination diet can help clarify things.

 4. Gut Problems